Relative tensor products and Koszul duality in monoidal oo-categories: Introduction

 in $\C$ (in which $\one$ is temporarily assumed to be terminal \footnote{More precisely, we work with an $\LM$-monoidal category $\Cc^\otimes$ in which $\one$ is (temporarily) assumed to be terminal in $\Cc_\aA$.}), regarded as an algebra object of the twisted arrow category $\M = \TwArr(\C)$.
 Heavy use is made of (at least certain aspects of) a monoidal structure on the category $\BMod{M}{M}(\M)$ of $M$-$M$-bimodules in the twisted arrow category.
 In our approach, for the upgrade to modules, we also need a left action of this category on the category $\LMod_M(\M)$ of left $M$-modules in the twisted arrow category.
 Many of the pages below are devoted to the construction of this expected action.

-As we learned from the work of Brantner--Campos--Nuiten \cite[\S3]{BrantnerCamposNuiten}, it is in fact possible to dodge this foundational issue, and to derive the Koszul duality for modules (M) from the Koszul duality for algebras (A).
+As we learned from the work of Brantner--Campos--Nuiten \cite[\S3]{BrantnerCamposNuiten}, it is in fact possible to dodge the construction of this left-action, and to derive the Koszul duality for modules (M) from the Koszul duality for algebras (A).
 Moreover, in their indirect approach, it's possible to avoid certain technical assumptions concerning the compatibility of tensor products with limits, which we have been unable to avoid in our direct approach.
-Nevertheless, we hope that our foundational work, and our straightforward approach to the case of modules, helps to paint a pleasing and conceptually satisfying picture, even if one that becomes unavailable (or undesirable) beyond a certain level of generality.
+Nevertheless, we hope that our foundational work, and our straightforward approach to the case of modules, helps to paint a coherent and conceptually satisfying picture, even if one that becomes unavailable (or undesirable) beyond a certain level of generality.\footnote{An earlier draft of this paper contained an erratum pertaining to an inaccuracy in Lemma 5.2.2.29 of \cite{HA}.
+It's precisely here that our need to impose extra assumptions first arises; this need becomes stronger, in fact, when we switch to working with the $\LM$-operad.
+Since the appearance of \cite{BrantnerCamposNuiten}, however, we've decided to deemphasize this point.}

-Unfortunately, the main theorems here are somewhat too technical to include precise statements in the introduction.
-Indeed, the very \textit{definition} of the functorial desiderata which are supposed to characterize the objects to be constructed (in Lurie's treatment, and hence in ours) require some work to formulate precisely.
-Moreover, on the face of it, those say nothing about the bar construction or the relative tensor product.
-Relative tensor products first appear in a far corner of the devissage that ensues, and when the construction is complete, comparison with the bar construction presents a further nontrivial task.
-In short, the definitions are technical and the proofs are indirect.